davidgyyuan/flicks/README.md

 - [x] User sees a loading state while waiting for the movies API.
 - [x] User can pull to refresh the movie list.

-The following **optional** features are implemented:

-- [ ] User sees an error message when there's a networking error.
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
-- [ ] All images fade in as they are loading.
-- [ ] Customize the UI.

-The following **additional** features are implemented:

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. How to open a cell to another view
-2. How to add animations

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: